 Long story short, the changes to my life that I started on New Year’s Day 2019 made a dramatic impact.
 Not only did I lose almost 20 lbs and maintained that weight loss throughout the year, but in my 40’s I feel better than ever before.

-I’m not suggesting that these results will be the same for everyone, but below are four key changes I made that could help you in 2020:
+I’m not suggesting that these results will be the same for everyone, but below are four key changes I made that could help you in in the new year

 - Changing My Breakfast Routine– For as long as I can remember, I consumed multiple bowls of cereal for breakfast every morning.
 They were generally “healthy” cereal brands (Kashi, Barbara’s, Whole Foods 365, etc.) but I always combined at least 2 different cereals in my trough sized bowl.
 Now, virtually every single day in 2019 I eat a moderate portion of Siggi’s 0% Milkfat Vanilla Yogurt with blueberries and granola.
 The 15g of protein keeps me satisfied until lunch and there is no temptation to keep adding more cereal to soak up all of the leftover milk.